Cushion cut engagement rings

 Cushion cut diamond buying guide

-Although cushion cuts are definitely getting more popular, they’re still nowhere near as easy to find as some other non-round engagement ring shapes e.g. the Princess cut.
+Although cushion cuts are definitely getting more popular, finding a high quality stone is still more difficult than other ‘fancy’ shapes e.g. the Princess cut.
 If you’re starting out by looking in your local bricks and mortar store, it’s likely that their selection will be pretty limited.

 Cushion cut diamonds display their true color more than other diamond shapes that are better optimised for sparkle – the Princess and round brilliant cuts allow you to go further down the colour scale without the stone appearing noticeably yellow.
 I recommend that you go to color G as a minimum if you are going for a white colour setting, or J if you are going for a gold setting, which disguises the warm color better.